-Power and Water allocates its costs in accordance with the procedure outlined at Appendix 3.
+Power and Water allocates its costs in accordance with the procedure outlined in Appendix 3.

-Power and Water adopts the approved AER CAM as its method for allocating all costs within the organisation.
+Power and Water adopts the approved AER CAM as its method for allocating all applicable costs within the organisation.
 Full details of this methodology are attached.
-They can also be found on the AER Web site via the attached link:

-Power and Water Corporation - Cost Allocation Method 2018 | Australian Energy Regulator (aer.gov.au)
+The methodology can also be found on the AER Web site: Power and Water Corporation - Cost Allocation Method 2018 | Australian Energy Regulator (aer.gov.au)

-Whilst the AER CAM is stated as the articulated cost methodology for Distributed Services, its principles are applied to all areas of Power and Water.
+Whilst the AER CAM is stated as the articulated cost allocation methodology for Distributed Services (which would usually apply to the regulated area of the business), the principles are applied to all areas of Power and Water.
 These methodologies are universally applied and are consistent with robust cost attribution methodologies, applicable to the business structures and operations and consistent with the business and accounting reporting frameworks.

-Power and Water's Cost Allocation Procedures are therefore considered to meet the requirements of clauses 3.2 and 4.3(b) and the Principles outlined in Schedule 1, part 2 of the Code.
+Power and Water's Cost Allocation Procedures are therefore considered to meet the requirements of clauses 3.2 and 4.3(b) and the Principles outlined in Schedule 1, part 2 of the Code and clause 3.2 of the Guideline.
+The CAM is valid for Power and Water's regulatory approvals, reporting and regulatory proposals until the AER approves a further CAM variation (i.e. from time-to-time).